piotrmski/w16asm/README.md

 Directive names are also case-insensitive.

-Data declarations are not required to be preceded by any directive - a number literal, a character, or a string by themselves create data declarations.
+Data declarations are not required to be preceded by any directive - a number literal, a character, or a string by itself creates a data declaration.

 ## Instruction set